cgoncalves/cumulus_topology_converter/documentation/README.md

 * **Mutated** boxcutter/debian82
 * yk0/ubuntu-xenial

+*Note: to learn how to mutate a box that was built for the virtualbox provider to use the libvirt provider check out this [community post](https://community.cumulusnetworks.com/cumulus/topics/converting-cumulus-vx-virtualbox-vagrant-box-gt-libvirt-vagrant-box).

 ###Supported Attributes
 Note: This list cannot be exhaustive because users can define new [passthrough attributes](#passthrough-attributes) and use them with custom templates.
 These are simply the attributes that the default template (Vagrantfile.j2) has support for.